-- informing the legislative organ about the need for new regulations regarding issues on the establishment of a more effective sanction system and the implementation of joint audit in connection to new technological developments; - the strengthening of the cooperation among shareholders in the media sector; - the drafting of more explicit and concrete regulations by the RTSC, an independent and unbiased authority, especially regarding broadcasting principles in areas that are conceived negatively; - the re-evaluation and revision of the legislative regulations in a manner that enhances the freedom of speech and freedom of information stipulated under the laws; and - the establishment of a more efficient mechanism to enable the consent analysis of the regulatory needs within the media sector and the overcoming of issues regarding regulatory activities.
+- informing the legislative organ about the need for new regulations regarding issues on the establishment of a more effective sanction system and the implementation of joint audit in connection to new technological developments; - the strengthening of the cooperation among shareholders in the media sector:

+- the re-evaluation and revision of the legislative regulations in a manner that enhances the freedom of speech and freedom of information stipulated under the laws; - the establishment of a more efficient mechanism to enable the consent analysis of the regulatory needs within the media sector and the overcoming of issues regarding regulatory activities; - conducting studies by ICTA to pave the way for domestic and national productions on new technologies to ensure cybersecurity while it is at the design stage; and - the draft Türk Telekomünikasyon A.Ş.
+Reference Interconnection Offer opened to Public Opinion.